jballas/441_work/HW-7/readme.md

 ## Problems or Issues this week

 There must be an easily way to create objects and push them into an array.
+Rather than having 5 different variables.

 The random images often don't change.
+This bugs me.
 So, I'm sure we could add if statements to make sure it changese each time.
+What kind of if statements?

 ## Specific questions/concerns for next week